javalent/obsidian-leaflet/README.md

 New markers can be added to the map by right clicking.

-If any additional marker types have been created in the settings, a list will appear to choose from.
+If any additional marker types have been created in plugin settings or a `markers.json` file in the same directory, a list will appear to choose from.

 Once a marker has been created, it can be dragged to a different location.